Updated November 2025

 21. Should schools encourage students to develop hobbies?

-22. Do you think technology has made hobbies more accessible?
+22. Has technology made hobbies more accessible?

 1. Do you have any hobbies or interests?
 What are they?